AFakhriddinov/Todo-list-app/README.md

 This project is about creating simple todo list app with simple html css and javascript in a webpack.
 List items are loaded dynamically from js file.
 List items can be created, read, updated and deleted.
+List items can be checked and unchecked if completed.
+All completed tasks can be cleared with a button.
+All changes made by a user is saved in local storage.